-The Los Angeles Youth Network (the "Organization") is a California public benefit charitable corporation organized to empower young people, between the ages of 12 and 21 within Los Angeles County, including but not limited to run-away and homeless youth.
+The Los Angeles Youth Network (doing business as "Youth Emerging Stronger") (the "Organization" or "YES") is a California public benefit charitable corporation organized to empower young people, between the ages of 12 and 21 within Los Angeles County, including but not limited to run-away and homeless youth.
 The Organization's mission is to end homelessness one youth at a time by providing shelter, food, and counseling for the abused, neglected, and abandoned.
 The Organization is a tax exempt organization per the United States of America's Internal Revenue Code (IRC) 501(c)3.

-For more than 33 years, LAYN has been helping runaway teens get off the streets and into a safe environment.
+For more than 35 years, YES has been helping runaway teens get off the streets and into a safe environment.
 The Organization serves youth, families, and the community.
-For many of the youth we serve, LAYN is the only home they know.
-Our ongoing programs provide services every day of the year including all holidays.
-Without the shelter and support services provided by LAYN, many of the youth we serve would remain on the streets, vulnerable and alone.
+For many of the youth they serve, YES is the only home the youth know.
+Their ongoing programs provide services every day of the year including all holidays.
+Without the shelter and support services provided by YES, many of the youth they serve would remain on the streets, vulnerable and alone.